Effect of doping on the electronic structure, orbital-dependent renormalizations, and magnetic correlations in bilayer La$_3$Ni$_2$O$_7$: Results and discussion

 In Fig.~\ref{Fig_1} we display our results for {\bf k}-resolved spectral functions of LNO obtained using DFT+DMFT for different levels of doping in comparison to the nonmagnetic DFT band structure.
 The {\bf k}-integrated orbital-dependent spectral functions are shown in Fig.~\ref{Fig_2}.
 Overall, our results agree well with previous electronic structure calculations of LNO \cite{Zhang_2023a,Shilenko_2023,Lechermann_2023, Christiansson_2023,Liao_2023,Shen_2023b,Ryee_2024, Lechermann_2024,Craco_2024,Cao_2024,Wu_2024,Leonov_2025}.
 We observe remarkable orbital-dependent bands renormalizations and strong incoherence of the spectral weights originating from the Ni $3d$ bands, caused by correlation effects.
 The partially occupied Ni $x^2-y^2$ and $3z^2-r^2$ states appear near the Fermi level.
 The occupied O $2p$ states are located at about -4 eV (for $x=0$) below the $E_F$, strongly hybridizing with the partially occupied Ni $3d$ orbitals.
 In agreement with previous calculations, the Wannier Ni $x^2-y^2$ and $3z^2-r^2$ orbital occupations are close to half-filling, of $\sim$0.54 and 0.6 per spin orbit (for $x=0$), respectively.
 The Ni $t_{2g}$ states are fully occupied and located at about -1 to -2 eV below $E_F$.

-We note that the obtained {\bf k}-resolved spectral functions evaluated as $A({\bf k},\omega) = -1/\pi~\mathrm{Im}[\omega + \mu - H_\mathrm{\bf k} - \Sigma( \omega )]^{-1}$ [here, $H_\mathrm{\bf k}$ is the self-consistent Kohn-Sham Hamiltonian in the Wannier basis set, $\Sigma( \omega )$ is the self-energy analytically continued on the real energy axis] show a remarkable bonding-antibonding splitting of the Ni $3z^2-r^2$ and $x^2-y^2$ bands near the Fermi level, caused by the strong inter-layer Ni-Ni coupling, which is characteristic for the double-layer LNO \cite{Zhang_2023a,Shilenko_2023,Lechermann_2023, Christiansson_2023,Liao_2023,Shen_2023b,Ryee_2024, Lechermann_2024}.
-The bonding Ni $3z^2-r^2$ states are nearly fully occupied, form a shallow flat quasiparticle band crossing the Fermi level near the Brillouin zone (BZ) M-point (for $x=0$).
-This implies a nearly quarter filling of the planar Ni $x^2-y^2$ orbitals for the nominally Ni$^{2.5+}$ ion.
-In addition, our results for $A({\bf k},\omega)$ reveal nearly flat band dispersions at about 60~meV below and 0.4 eV above $E_F$ at the X-point on the BZ $\Gamma$-X branch, originating from the bonding-antibonding splitted Ni $x^2-y^2$ orbitals.
+{Our results for} {\bf k}-resolved spectral functions evaluated as $A({\bf k},\omega) = -1/\pi~\mathrm{Im}[\omega + \mu - H_\mathrm{\bf k} - \Sigma( \omega )]^{-1}$ [where, $H_\mathrm{\bf k}$ is the self-consistent Kohn-Sham Hamiltonian in the Wannier basis set, $\Sigma( \omega )$ is the self-energy analytically continued on the real energy axis] show a remarkable bonding-antibonding splitting of the Ni $3z^2-r^2$ and $x^2-y^2$ bands near the Fermi level. {It is caused} by the strong inter-layer Ni-Ni coupling, which is characteristic for the double-layer LNO \cite{Zhang_2023a,Shilenko_2023,Lechermann_2023, Christiansson_2023,Liao_2023,Shen_2023b,Ryee_2024, Lechermann_2024}. {Note that in the bonding-antibonding molecular orbital basis the bonding and antibonding orbitals are defined as the $+$ and $-$ combinations of the Ni $e_g$ orbitals belonging to the top Ni$_A$ and bottom Ni$_B$ sites, such as $(3z^2-r^2)_\pm = (|3z^2-r^2\rangle_A \pm |3z^2-r^2\rangle_B)/\sqrt{2}$.} The bonding Ni {$(3z^2-r^2)_+$} states are nearly fully occupied, form a shallow flat quasiparticle band crossing the Fermi level near the Brillouin zone (BZ) M-point (for $x=0$). {For the nominally Ni$^{2.5+}$ ion} this implies a nearly quarter filling of the planar Ni {$(x^2-y^2)_\pm$} orbitals. {In a real system, however, this simplified picture is further complicated by charge transfer between the Ni $3d$ and O $2p$ states.} Our results for $A({\bf k},\omega)$ reveal nearly flat band dispersions at about 60~meV below and 0.4 eV above $E_F$ at the X-point on the BZ $\Gamma$-X branch, originating from the bonding-antibonding splitted Ni $x^2-y^2$ orbitals.
 This suggests a van Hove anomaly in the electronic spectra of LNO near the Fermi level, which is associated with the quasi-2D nature of its electronic structure, in close similarity to cuprates.

-It is interesting to note that for $x \sim 0$ the calculations suggest a nearly quarter filling of the planar Ni $x^2-y^2$ orbitals, which, on the first glance, suggests weak Coulomb correlations in LNO \cite{Moreo_1990,Varney_2009,Qin_2022}.
-We note however a large splitting of the Ni $x^2-y^2$ bands near the X-point (on the $\Gamma$-X branch).
-This implies that the bonding Ni $x^2-y^2$ states approach half-filling in a sufficiently large volume of the Brillouin zone near the X-point (near the $\Gamma$-X branch), so that the effects of electronic correlations are strongly enhanced in the Ni $x^2-y^2$ bands.
-This is also suggestive of the importance of nonlocal correlations in LNO, similarly to that in cuprates.